Improved parallel derandomization via finite automata with applications: Introduction

 \section{Introduction}

 A fundamental problem in the theory of computation is to \emph{derandomize} existing randomized algorithms.
 Such randomized algorithms typically use a large number of independent random bits.
-One main genre of derandomization is the construction of a probability distribution which is much smaller (of polynomial instead of exponential size), to ``fool" the randomized algorithm.
+One main approach to derandomization is to construct a probability distribution which is much smaller (of polynomial instead of exponential size), to ``fool" the randomized algorithm.
 That is, the behavior of relevant statistics should be similar when presented with fully-independent random bits vs. bits drawn from a small, carefully-constructed correlated distribution.
 This probability space can be searched exhaustively, and in parallel, to find a specific input with desired properties.

 A simple and popular example of this technique comes from a probability space with $k$-wise independence, for constant $k$ \cite{ABI86, J74, KY94, L85}.
 This preserves basic statistical properties such as means and variances \cite{BR94, SSS95}.
-There are many other constructions for more-advanced properties, e.g. near-$k$-wise independence \cite{AGHP92, AMN98, CRS94, GGLN92, NN90}, probability spaces fooling halfspaces or polytopes \cite{KM21, OSTK20, PMRZ11, GMRTV12}, ordered branching programs \cite{BRRY, CHLTW23, MRT19, HPV21, N92} and so on.
+There are many other constructions for more-advanced properties, e.g. near-$k$-wise independence \cite{AGHP92, AMN98, CRS94, GGLN92, NN90}, fooling halfspaces or polytopes \cite{KM21, OSTK20, PMRZ11, GMRTV12}, fooling ordered branching programs \cite{BRRY, CHLTW23, MRT19, HPV21, N92} and so on.
 Often, the randomized algorithm itself must be significantly modified or ``slowed down" to work with these spaces \cite{H19hmis}.

-A significant abstraction of these methods is the construction of probability spaces fooling polynomial-space statistical tests computed via finite automata \cite{BG92, H19, KK97, MRS01, N90, N92, S02}.
+A significant abstraction of these methods is the construction of probability spaces that fool statistical properties (also called ``tests") computed by finite automata \cite{BG92, H19, KK97, MRS01, N90, N92, S02}.
 Such tests are ubiquitous in randomized algorithm analysis, encompassing $k$-wise independence, sums of random variables, and many other properties.
 For example, they are used in deterministic parallel algorithms for finding balanced independent sets in graphs \cite{harris2016efficient}, for applications of the Lov\'{a}sz Local Lemma in combinatorics \cite{H23}, for covering and packing integer programs \cite{BKNS12, S01}, for undirected connectivity problems \cite{N92}, and more.